awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 Arrays, Vectors, Matrices and Tensors Contents
 ----------------------------------------------

-- :ref:`Vector and Matrix Introduction`
+- :ref:`Vector and Matrix introduction`
 - :ref:`Rows and columns vs. x and y`
 - :ref:`Assignment and copying`
 - :ref:`Differentiation and integration`